jjvanzon/Circular-Language-Spec-Plans/done/2010-02-0---interfaces-spec/2010-02-1-interfaces-spec-strategy.md

 ### Time Planning

-No tight time planning will be maintained.
+No tight time planning might be maintained.

 ### Future